NCHUNKE-TEMBOH/Administrative-Health-Record-Management-System/PROJECT_ORGANIZATION_SUMMARY.md

 ## 🚀 Ready for Production

-The PulseCare Hospital Management System is now:
+The medicare Health Record Management System is now:

 1. **Well-Organized**: Clean directory structure with logical separation
 2. **Documented**: Comprehensive documentation and README